rails/rails/guides/source/upgrading_ruby_on_rails.md

 Upgrading from Rails 4.0 to Rails 4.1
 -------------------------------------

-NOTE: This section is a work in progress.

 ### CSRF protection from remote `<script>` tags

 Or, "whaaat my tests are failing!!!?"